-Gere builds his argument on the co-dependent, two-way relationship between culture and technology, Gilles Deleuze and Claire Parnet’s assertion that ‘the machine is always social before being technical’.
-Deleuze and Parnet explain that a tool (whether this is technical or technological) remains ‘marginal, or little used’ until ‘there exists a social machine … which is capable of taking it into its phylum.
+Gere builds his argument on the co-dependent, two-way relationship between culture and technology, with reference to Gilles Deleuze and Claire Parnet’s assertion that ‘the machine is always social before being technical’.
+Deleuze and Parnet explain that a tool (whether this is technical or technological) remains ‘marginal, or little used’ until ‘there exists a social machine […] which is capable of taking it into its “phylum”.’
 Gere extends that assertion to argue that ‘it would be more accurate to suggest that digital technology is a product of digital culture, rather than vice versa.’
-He considers the term ‘digital’ as referring not just to the effects and possibilities of a particular technology, but also ‘defin[ing] and encompass[ing] the ways of thinking and doing that are embodied within that technology.’
+He considers the term ‘digital’ as referring not just to the effects and possibilities of a particular technology, but also to ‘defin[ing] and encompass[ing] the ways of thinking and doing that are embodied within that technology.’
 Furthermore, he discusses ‘digitality’ as a ‘marker of culture because it encompasses both the artefacts and the systems of signification and communication that most clearly demarcate our contemporary way of life from others.’

-This approach to the digital as a set of sociocultural phenomena – a digital culture – is essential to understanding this special issue.
+This approach to the digital as a set of sociocultural phenomena – a digital culture – is essential to our understanding of the editorial selection of contributions to this special issue.
 Several of the articles and documents look back, towards encounters that are facilitated or informed by pre-digital (analogue) technologies.
-Klich’s article, for example, studies contemporary headphone productions that use digital binaural and surround sound techniques by referring to Hosokawa’s discussion of the analogue ‘Walkman effect.’
+Klich’s article, for example, studies contemporary headphone productions that use digital binaural and surround sound techniques by referring to Shuhei Hosokawa’s discussion of the analogue ‘Walkman effect.’
 Her focus is not on the technology per se (whether analogue or digital), but on the quality of encounters that different types of headphone technologies can facilitate between self (listener), other, and environment.
 Parker-Starbuck’s article performs a return to the old or familiar more overtly, introducing the notion of ‘karaoke theatre’ in response to what she has identified as ‘a growing trend of performances’ that trace ‘a pre-digital lineage’ to ‘reactivate stories’ anew.
+Some contributors consider other current developments, such as interactive works’ strategies of engagement (Nedelkopoulou), the live streaming of theatrical productions (Lavender), or recording and archival practices (Bay Cheng).
 Other contributions offer a glimpse into possible digital futures; Salter’s Futile Labor, for example, studies the intertwinement of the biological and the digital (biotechnology), playing with our expectations (whether as visitors to the exhibition or readers of his piece) about ‘what artificial life is and can be and (…) how it can perform and be experienced.’
-His work points to what Karen Barad has labeled ‘posthumanist performativity’, to towards a future of theatre where human and non-human, technical and biological, become intertwined, and perform alongside other ‘performative agencies’ that are ‘natural-cultural social and scientific’.
+His work points to what Karen Barad has labeled ‘posthumanist performativity’, to gesture towards a future of theatre where human and non-human, technical and biological, become intertwined, and perform alongside other ‘performative agencies’ that are ‘natural-cultural […], social and scientific’.

 Key Trajectories

-The second section of this Introduction examines the three key words the special issue has identified as particularly pertinent to the encounters between performance and technologys a result of th encounter between the editors and.
-These are non-linear, and do not indicate a singular direction of travel or a sense of progress from one idea to the next; rather, they indicate lines of flight (in the Deleuzian sense), and returns.
+The second section of this Introduction examines the three key words the special issue has identified as particularly pertinent to the encounters between performance and technology, namely, deployment, engagement and trace.
+Those keywords have, here, morphed into trajectories, as a result of the encounter between the editors’ original ideas and the way those were challenged and expanded by the contributions received.
+These trajectories are non-linear, and do not indicate a singular direction of travel or a sense of progress from one idea to the next; rather, they indicate lines of flight (in the Deleuzian sense), and returns.

 Trajectory One: Deployment – Emergence